krishnakrish457/Custom-Image-Classification-Using-CNN/README.md

 # Image-Classification-Using-CNN
-Using the image dataset apply two classification models and compare their results.
-One model must be a transfer learning algorithm and the other a convolutional neural network (CNN).
+Using a custom image dataset of meat items, two classification methods are used and their results are compared.
+One model is a transfer learning method, while the other is a convolutional neural network (CNN).